robeil/DS_assignment9/README.md

                                        /
                                      60

-            todo The draw after removing 47 and 80
+    todo     (H)  The draw after removing 45 and 76
                                         55
                                         /\
                                        /  \